 State restaurant organizations speak on your behalf when it comes to legislative matters that impact the foodservice industry.
 This aspect of membership is important because it gives you representation on issues that directly affect your business.
 Specific benefits include:

-- Working with government affairs team to instate the most fair policies affecting your business
+- Working with government affairs teams to instate the most fair policies affecting your business

 - Lobbying against unfair taxes affecting the foodservice industry

 - Representing you at the state level on relevant issues, including immigration reform, employee benefits and wage regulations, and nutrition disclosure laws